ibm-cloud-docs/power-iaas/configuring-private-network.md

 3. **Direct Link Connect with IBM Cloud Virtual Router Appliance**
    * You can order the Direct Link Connect service from IBM that connects your on-premises network to the IBM Cloud network by using the IBM Cloud Virtual Router Appliance (VRA).
-   * This option provide high performance between the on-premises and the IBM Cloud network.
+   * This option provides high performance between the on-premises and the IBM Cloud network.
    * To order a Direct Link Connect, complete the steps in the [Ordering IBM Cloud Direct Link Connect from the UI Console](/docs/infrastructure/power-iaas?topic=power-iaas-ordering-direct-link-connect) topic.
-   * There are specific IP address that you cannot use with a Direct Link Connect service.
+   * There are specific IP addresses that you cannot use with a Direct Link Connect service.
 For more information, see [Strict limitations on IP assignments](/docs/infrastructure/direct-link?topic=direct-link-configure-ibm-cloud-direct-link#strict-limitations-on-ip-assignments).